-What does an average day at look like to you?
+What does an average day at French Connection look like?

 What career path lead to your current role?

 Initially I planned to be a fashion photographer.
 However when finishing my degree I realised I had always favoured the post production side rather than actually taking the photo.
 From this point on I started applying for retouching roles.

 I started at FC as a junior and had a great boss who taught me so much in a really short space of time.
 I found myself wanting to learn more, and I guess this confirmed that the directon I was heading down, was the right one for me!

 What has been the biggest struggle in your career?